-Chief Information Officers, or CIOs, are rarely found in small business to mid-size businesses as this can be an extremely expensive skillset.
-You may not need someone employed at this level full-time, but there are several times throughout the year when their guidance for technology services would come in handy.
+Chief Information Officers, or CIOs, are rarely found in small business to mid-size businesses as this can be an extremely expensive skill set.
+You may not need someone employed at this level full-time, but there are several times throughout the year when their guidance for technology services would be beneficial.
 Budgeting, competitive analysis, operational efficiency planning and cybersecurity are a few of the topics that a CIO would address in an enterprise, and smaller businesses have the same concerns with a greatly reduced annual budget.

-A virtual CIO is a high-level executive who is able to step into your organization, understand your business needs and model to make solid recommendations that will help your business be competitive in the future.
+A virtual CIO is a high-level executive who can step into your organization, understand your business needs and model to make solid recommendations that will help your business be competitive in the future.

 How Can a vCIO Help My Business?

 You can see how a vCIO could help with budgeting, and longer-term strategic planning, but are there other ways that these individuals could add value to your business?

 Planning for the next several years requires a solid understanding of your business model, employees and competitive landscape.
 Your vCIO will also need a great deal of research to understand your current software and hardware platforms and other options that are on the market.
 Your vCIO can also:

 - Provide crossover business knowledge as a subject-matter expert on a variety of topics

 - Define IT infrastructure lifecycle recommendations, feeding into your multi-year technology budget

 - Target inefficient operations, proposing changes that will save time and boost productivity